On the homotopy type of a cofibred category

 \section{Preliminaries}

 We denote by $\cat$, $\sset$ and $\top$ the categories of small categories, simplicial sets and topological spaces, respectively.
 If $C$ is a small category, then we denote by $\ob(C)$ its set of objects and by $\fl(C)$ its set of arrows.
-As usual, with $\Delta$ we denote the category of finite ordinals, and with $[n]$ we mean the ordinal of $n+1$ elements.
-We write $I$ for the simplicial set represented by $[1]$.
-Sometimes $[n]$ will be regarded as a category in the usual sense.
+As usual we denote the category of (non-empty) finite ordinals by $\Delta$ and by ${\bf\u n}=\{0,\dots,n\}$, the ordinal with $n+1$ elements.
+We write $I$ for the simplicial set represented by ${\bf\u 1}$.
+Sometimes ${\bf\u n}$ will be regarded as a category in the usual way.